Elijah-Dangerfield/Notable/README.md

 The modularization followed in this code base aims to encourage low coupling and high cohesion.

-It is separated into `core` and `feature` modules.
-The `app` module leverages these to glue together the app experience.
+It is separated into `core` and `feature` and `app` modules.
+The app module acts as the glue, depending on all modules, and building the user experience.

+Core modules may contain a submodule `api` used to encapsulate its intneral logic.

 Rules:
 - a feature module should never depend on another feature module.
 Communication across modules can be defined in an interface and handled through the app module.
-- A feature module may depend on core modules
+- A feature module may depend on core modules and or core api modules
-- a core module may not depend on feature modules.
+- a core module may not depend on any modules other than core api modules
-- when applicable core modules should be split into api and impl modules and glued together in the app module.
-This enforces abstraction and hides implementation details.
-- core modules can depend on the api module of another core module.

 Additionally I leverage a `build-logic` included build with convention plugins to cut down on build time and make the build process easier to understand and update